Skip to main content

 • you don't take on caring responsibilities similar to an adult's

-It’s important you decide how much, and what type of care you’re willing or able to give.
-You need to decide whether you’re the right person to offer the care that the person you look after needs.
+You need to decide whether you are the right person to offer the care that the person you look after needs.

 Support from social services

-An adult with a disability, illness or mental health condition is entitled to support from social services, depending on their needs,.
+An adult with a disability, illness or mental health condition is entitled to support from social services, depending on their needs.
 They should not have to rely on young people to care for them.

 Assessments for young carers

-If you are a young carer, you are entitled to a young carer's needs assessment.
 Your local Health and Social Care Trust or the Regional Young Carers Service will make the assessment to decide what help you and your family might need.
-Their assessment should look at:

 • the level of care you give and whether you want to be a carer